-The Spring/Summer 2019 season may have brought us clashing prints, neon hues and quirky tailoring, but it additionally showcased neutral minimalism at its finest.
+The Spring/Summer 2019 shows may have brought us clashing prints, neon hues and quirky tailoring, but they also showcased neutral minimalism at its finest.

-Were you a fan of the opposing aesthetics?
-If so, you’ll be glad to hear that Autumn/Winter 2019 fashion is also a tale of two sides.
+Were you a fan of these opposing aesthetics?
+If so, you’ll be glad to hear that Autumn/Winter 2019 fashion is carrying on this tale of two sides.

 From androgynous tailoring to show-stopping sequins, here are the AW19 trends coming in hot for the months ahead.